bongmoz/Conformal-mapping/README.md

 # Conformal-mapping
-This repository contains the coefficients of the conformal mapping used in my research paper.
+This repository contains the coefficients of the conformal mappings used in my research paper.

 L=100, M=60.

 Section 4.xlsx contains the mappings used in Section 4.